 or a felony.
 In either case, the penalties include incarceration and/or

-a fine.
-However, those aren't the only punishments that can result from
+a fine in Colorado.
+However, those aren't the only punishments that can

-information to a local law enforcement agency.
-The consequences of an
+personal identifying information to a local law enforcement agency.
+The

-indecent exposure conviction are harsh, and if you've been charged, it's
+consequences of an indecent exposure conviction are harsh, and if you've

-imperative that you get started on your defense right away.
+been charged, it's imperative that you get started on your defense right

 At the Law Office of Kevin Cahill,